-The Faroes, an archipelago of 18 islands in the North Atlantic, constitute an autonomous region of Denmark.
+The Faroes, an archipelago of 18 islands in the North Atlantic, are a self-governing nation under the external sovereignty of the Kingdom of Denmark.

 While the islands' rugged coastlines and extensive bird life are a draw for some, the Faroes also offer the prospect of major offshore reserves of oil and gas.

 These potential resources have given extra weight to the argument for full independence from Denmark.
 But a planned referendum on the issue was shelved in 2001 after Denmark said it would halt aid within four years if voters favoured the independence proposals.

 At present, the islanders are about evenly split between those favouring independence and those who prefer to continue as a part of the Kingdom of Denmark.

 A local parliament - the Loegting - looks after the islands' affairs, although Copenhagen is responsible for defence and foreign relations.
 The Faroe Islands are not part of the European Union.

 FAROE ISLANDS: FACTS

 - Capital: Torshavn